simoninireland/epydemic/doc/sir.rst

-:class:`SIS`: The SIS processes
+:class:`SIR`: The SIR processes
 ===============================

 .. currentmodule:: epydemic

-The Synchronous-Infected-Susceptible or SIS process is a variant of the more common SIR process which cycles between only two states, keeping nodes part of the dynamics indefinitely.
+The Synchronous-Infected-Recovered or SIR process is one of the oldest models of disease, first arising in a paper by :ref:`Kermack and McKendrick <KMcK27>` in 1927.

 Nodes in the network represent individuals, with edges representing contacts between them.
 Each individual is assigned a dynamical state which changes according to the rules of the model.

-SIS is a :term:`compartmented model of disease` with two :term:`compartments`:
+SIR is a :term:`compartmented model of disease` with three :term:`compartments`:

-* *Susceptible (S)*, when an individual be infected with the disease; and
+* *Susceptible (S)*, when an individual be infected with the disease;
-* *Infected (I)*, when an individual can infect neighbouring susceptible individuals.
+* *Infected (I)*, when an individual can infect neighbouring susceptible individuals; and
+* *Removed (R)*, when an individual has recovered from the infection and neither infects nor can be infected.

+Essentially a removed individual takes no further part in the dynamics.

 Dynamical states
 ----------------

-SIS simulation places nodes into one of three compartments:
+SIR simulation places nodes into one of three compartments:

+.. autoattribute:: SIR.SUSCEPTIBLE

-.. autoattribute:: SIS.SUSCEPTIBLE
+.. autoattribute:: SIR.INFECTED

-.. autoattribute:: SIS.INFECTED
+.. autoattribute:: SIR.REMOVED

 Parameters